Threatin

 Threatin is an American rock band from Los Angeles.
 A solo project of Jered Eames under the stage name Jered Threatin, the band gained notoriety in November 2018 for a European tour in which it played to mostly empty venues.
-Threatin has been labelled a "fake band" by the music press and described as a vanity project of its founder.
+Threatin has been called a fake band by the music press, and described as a vanity project of its founder.
 Rolling Stone also referred to Threatin as a "great heavy metal hoax".

 History

 2012–2017: Formation

 Jered Eames was born in Moberly, Missouri.
 He formed the black metal band Saetith there with his older brother Scott.
 The band eventually imploded due to the clash of personality between the brothers; Scott Eames would eventually go on to play with Nile and Vital Remains.

 Following the break up of Saetith and a brief period with Abigail Williams, he moved to California in 2012 and began the band Threatin as a solo project, for which he adopted the name Jered Threatin.
 In 2015, Threatin released a single, "Living Is Dying".
 In 2017, the album Breaking the World was released, with Jered Threatin performing all instruments.